GET A JOB OR EXPERIENCE

 Weeks Leading Up To The Event

 If you want to leave employers with a good impression, you’ll want to make sure that you have a polished resume that demonstrates professionalism and experience.
 If you do not have a resume, begin by creating a rough draft. ( Consult our resume writing guide for some advice on this initial step!)
-Once you have a resume, visit the Career Center to have it reviewed by a staff member.
+Once you have a resume, go to Handshake to make an appointment, then visit the Career Center to have it reviewed by a staff member.
 You should have your resume critiqued early.
 This will give you time to polish and review it.
 Remember, the closer it gets to the job fair, the longer the wait to have it reviewed!

 A comprehensive, well-executed job search includes learning about potential employers.
 This learning should come before you apply for positions.